waqaskanju/School-Management-System/README.md

 # Introduction

 > This project is implemented in Govt Higher Secondary School Chitor Swat KPK.
-It this projects Students can be registerd,
+In this projects Students can be registerd,
 > Exam Marks can be added
 > Transcript of exam (Detail Marks sheet - DMC) can be printed.
 >  Attandence sheet and Roll No slip can be produced.